 Places of interest: Castles and museums around Villa Schöningen

 The Schloss Glienicke with its classic English park is a short walk away across the Glienicke Brücke in the Wannsee district of Berlin.
 The castle itself houses the Hofgärtnermuseum as well as the Schlossmuseum.
 There are occasional concerts held in the garden.
 The Pfaueninsel (Peacock Island) in the River Havel with its castle is a romantic summer residence of the Prussian Kings in the 19th century.
 Today, the island is a popular excursion destination with peacocks roaming free.
 From Wannsee train station, take the bus line 218, and a ferry takes you to the island.
 The Potsdam Museum invites you to experience more than 1,000 years of history through the centuries.

 Recommendations for visiting Villa Schöningen

-Villa Schöningen can be visited from Thursday to Sunday.
+Villa Schöningen can be visited from Friday to Sunday.
 For the various exhibitions you buy either single or combined tickets.
 With the Berlin WelcomeCard, you only pay half price.
 Entrance to the garden is free during the museum's opening hours.
 Take the 316 bus to the stop Glienicke Brücke.
-The house offers guided tours for school groups to the permanent and art exhibitions.
+The house offers guided tours for school groups to the history and art exhibitions.
 Children up to the age of 18 have free admission, as do teachers accompanying school classes.